Mirjam Brusius: Curatorial work and research

 Brusius is concerned with communicating her research to a broader public through curatorial platforms.
 She is a co-founder of '100 Histories of 100 Worlds in 1 Object' an award-winning grassroots project, which aims at diversifying object biographies by foregrounding voices of people of colour and scholars from the Global South.
 She is also a member of the curatorial network Museum Detox.

 In 2021 she was co-Principal Investigator of the Interdisciplinary Fellows Group ‘The 4R.
 Reality or Transcultural Aphasia?’ at the Merian Institute for Advanced Studies in Africa (MIASA) in Accra, Ghana.
 The group was a pilot to set up best practice models for repatriation.
-The group’s aim was also to move the material debate about the 4Rs (Restitution, Return, Repatriation and Reparation) from a practical to an epistemological level.
+The group's aim was also to move the material debate about the 4Rs (Restitution, Return, Repatriation and Reparation) from a practical to an epistemological level.

 Between 2012 and 2017, Brusius was a PI in an international focus group on museums for the Indian-European Advanced Research Network.
 This has led to a series of meetings across Europe and India, which have brought together scholars, curators, directors and decision makers.
 It led to the volume Museum Storage and Meaning: Tales from the Crypt (2018) which she co-edited with Kavita Singh (JNU Delhi).
 It addressing the remarkably overlooked fact that the vast majority of museum collections are out of sight to the public from a global and cross-cultural angle.

 Education

-Brusius completed her masters degree in Art History, Cultural Studies and Musicology at the Humboldt-Universität zu Berlin in 2007.
+Brusius completed her master's degree in Art History, Cultural Studies and Musicology at the Humboldt-Universität zu Berlin in 2007.
 She then went on to gain a PhD in History and Philosophy of Science from the University of Cambridge in 2011.
 Her thesis examined the antiquarian and scientific interests of inventor of photographer William Henry Fox Talbot.
 This was supported by an AHRC Collaborative Doctoral Award, amongst others, in conjunction with the British Library, where she catalogued a comprehensive archive of W.H.F.
 Talbot.

 Career

 Brusius has held various fellowships for her research.
 In 2011, she received a Small Research Grant by the British Academy.
 In 2011–2013 she was postdoctoral fellow at the Max Planck Institute for the History of Science.
 In 2012–2013 she was a Fulbright and Volkswagen Scholar at the Mahindra Humanities Center at Harvard University.
-During this time she was also a Visiting Fellow of Harvard’s Department of the History of Science, and a Fellow of the Aga Khan Program for Islamic Architecture (Harvard and MIT).
+During this time she was also a Visiting Fellow of Harvard's Department of the History of Science, and a Fellow of the Aga Khan Program for Islamic Architecture (Harvard and MIT).
 This was followed by the A.W.
 Mellon Postdoctoral Fellowship, and a Junior Research Fellowship at the University of Oxford (Faculty of History, Trinity College, TORCH).

 She was a short-term fellow at the Kunsthistorisches Institut in Florenz (MPI), Yale University, the University of Sydney, the University of Melbourne, and a senior fellow at CARMAH and the Berlin Graduate School Muslim Cultures and Societies, both in Berlin.
 In 2019 she was a Fellow at Italian Academy for Advanced Studies in America, Columbia University, Weinberg Fellow.